 Amniotic membrane contains a complex mix of wound healing components including growth factors, cytokines, amino acids, carbohydrates, hyaluronic acid, and extracellular matrix (ECM) proteins that are known to aid in the healing and repair of wounds.

-Unlike other amniotic tissue allografts on the market, Evologics amnion allografts do not contain chorion, which reduces the risk of an adverse reaction in the patient.
+Unlike other amniotic tissue allografts on the market, Evologics single and dual layer amnion allografts do not contain chorion, which reduces the risk of an adverse reaction in the patient.

 Benefits | Covering & Protecting wounds In Vivo